ACM at a Glance

 ACM publishes, distributes and archives original research and firsthand perspectives from the world's leading thinkers in computing and information technologies that help computing professionals negotiate the strategic challenges and operating problems of the day.
 ACM publishes 50+ journals and magazines, more than 30 newsletters and 85+ conference proceedings annually.
 ACM is also recognized world-wide for its published curricula recommendations, both for colleges and universities and for secondary schools that are increasingly concerned with preparing students for advanced education in the information sciences and technologies.

-ACM's flagship publication, Communications of the ACM, has been recently redesigned and redefined.
-Communications is the leading print and online magazine for the computing and information technology fields.
+ACM's flagship publication, Communications of the ACM, is the leading print and online magazine for the computing and information technology fields.
 Industry leaders use Communications as a platform to present and debate various technology implications, public policies, engineering challenges, and market trends.

 The ACM Queue website features straight-forward, no-nonsense content that focuses on the problems that lie just ahead for practicing software engineers, and features blogs, online discussions and debates with experts, video and audio content, and much more.